Ice Lakes Basin Guided Backpacking

 Rising early to avoid afternoon thunderstorms, we’ll have two choices of day hikes.
 For the more adventurous we’ll make a summit attempt of 13,780-foot Golden Horn – a non-technical Class 2 walkup mountain peak.
 For those who desire a bit less challenge, we’ll traverse up to Island Lake Basin, a beautiful mountain lake situated under the shadow of Ulysses S. Grant Peak.

 A leisurely morning allows us to pack our camp and head back down to the South Mineral Creek Trailhead at a reasonable pace.
-We’ll be back to Durango by mid-afternoon with plenty of time to catch a shower and enjoy a celebratory dinner!
+We’ll be back to Durango or Ouray by mid-afternoon with plenty of time to catch a shower and enjoy a celebratory dinner!
 This is also an alternate summit day in case of poor weather.

 Backpacking Equipment List

 - Backpack: Internal frame, 50-80 liters.
 Guides’ pick: Osprey Aether 60